The Leukaemia Foundation has a flexible brand system that’s efficient to use and allows us to deliver a consistent experience for our stakeholders.

 Our clean and natural style of photography brings the reader into the story by using raw and unfiltered subjects in natural environments.

-We have photography available for Leukaemia Foundation staff to use in our Resource Library here (SharePoint login required).
-Contact the Brand and Communications team if you would like share any of our photography with third parties.
+We have photography available for Leukaemia Foundation staff to use in our resource library here (staff login required).
+Contact the Brand and Creative Team via [email protected] if you would like share any of our photography with third parties.

 People